# #

 A riot at Réveillon, with 200 employees, takes place two months before the taking of the Bastille.
 By reacting against a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.

-Similar establishments: A company with 300 employees in what is now the 13th; several plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .
+Similar establishments: A company with 300 employees in what is now the 13th; plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .

 -- In the 13th: